pydantic/pydantic-ai/docs/multi-agent-applications.md

 There are roughly four levels of complexity when building applications with PydanticAI:

-1. Single agent workflows — what most of this documentation covers
+1. Single agent workflows — what most of the `pydantic_ai` documentation covers
 2. [Agent delegation](#agent-delegation) — agents using another agent via tools
 3. [Programmatic agent hand-off](#programmatic-agent-hand-off) — one agent runs, then application code calls another agent
-4. [Graph based control flow](#pydanticai-graphs) — for the most complex cases, graph and a state machine can be used to control the execution of multiple agents
+4. [Graph based control flow](#pydanticai-graphs) — for the most complex cases, a graph-based state machine can be used to control the execution of multiple agents

 Of course, you can combine multiple strategies in a single application.

-## Agent Delegation
+## Agent delegation

-The agent delegates work to another agent, but then takes back control when that agent finishes.
+"Agent delegation" refers to the scenario where an agent delegates work to another agent, but then takes back control when that agent finishes.

 Since agents are stateless and designed to be global, you do not need to include the agent itself in agent [dependencies](dependencies.md).

-When doing so, you'll generally want to pass [`ctx.usage`][pydantic_ai.RunContext.usage] to the [`usage`][pydantic_ai.Agent.run] keyword argument of delegate agent (the agent called from within a tool) run so usage within that run counts towards the total usage of a parent agent run.
+When doing so, you'll generally want to pass [`ctx.usage`][pydantic_ai.RunContext.usage] to the [`usage`][pydantic_ai.Agent.run] keyword argument of the delegate agent (the agent called from within a tool) run so usage within that run counts towards the total usage of the parent agent run.

-!!!
-Multiple models
+!!! note "Multiple models"
     Agent delegation doesn't need to use the same model for each agent.
 If you choose to use different models within a run, calculating the monetary cost from the final [`result.usage()`][pydantic_ai.result.RunResult.usage] of the run will not be possible, but you can still use [`UsageLimits`][pydantic_ai.usage.UsageLimits] to avoid unexpected costs.

 ```python {title="agent_delegation_simple.py"}